-I think it’s important every time you communicate with someone that may be being emotionally abusive, manipulative, or controlling, that you question them in a way that doesn’t back them into a corner which might fire off their fight or flight response.
-Their coping or survival mechanisms are what controls them to control you.
+I think it’s important every time you communicate with someone who may be being emotionally abusive, manipulative, or controlling, that you question them in a way that doesn’t back them into a corner, which might fire off their fight or flight response.
+Their coping or survival mechanisms are what control them to control you.
 When their fight or flight kicks in, it is a self-protective mechanism to make them feel more comfortable and safe.

 Their answer could be, “No, I didn’t know I was hurting you.”
 Or, “No, I don’t mean to hurt you.”
 We’ll talk about that in a moment.